pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Grant me the serenity to accept the things I cannot change, courage to change
 > the things I can, and wisdom to know the difference.
 > <br/>-- <cite>Serenity Prayer</cite>

+> We beat Level 1 when we figure out how to stop killing each other and come together as a single consciousness.
+I wonder what Level 2 will be like?
+> <br/> -- <cite>Me</cite>